American Water FREQUENTLY ASKED QUESTIONS

 Customer Service

-Yes, in many systems.
-This is determined by local law.
+The application of fluoride in water is determined by local law.
 American Water and our subsidiaries do not put fluoride in water unless mandated by local law.
-American Water has a neutral stance on fluoride in water.

 A customer service representative can tell you where the meter is located based on system information.
-Generally, the shut off valves are located in your basement right where the main pipe comes into your home, however, many homes differ, so please contact your customer service representative in order to find your location.
+Generally, the shut-off valves are located in your basement, or ground level, right where the main pipe comes into your home.
+However, many homes differ, so please get in touch with your customer service representative in order to find your shutoff valve location.

-There are multiple methods in which you can take care of your monthly bill:
+There are multiple methods by which you can take care of your monthly bill:

 Pay by Mail